bseddon/XBRL/README.md

 **Example loading and validating an instance document**

-Using the project code is straigh forward.
+Using the project code is straight-forward.
 This simple example shows how to read an instance document file, check the validity instance document and report any discovered issues.

 ```php